Children and adults at risk

 For online safety advice for parents and children, you can visit Thinkuknow.

 The Stop The Traffik website has advice on how to spot the signs that someone is the victim of modern slavery and how to report it.
 The Salvation Army has further advice and a confidential helpline open 24/7.

 The Chief Executive is responsible for ensuring that Waverley Borough Council fulfils its safeguarding responsibilities.

-The designated Child Protection Officer is the council’s champion for children and responsible for promoting wellbeing.
-They work with the Chief Executive to ensure Waverley meets its safeguarding responsibilities.
+The Lead Officer for Safeguarding works with the Chief Executive to ensure Waverley meets its safeguarding responsibilities.

 Staff are appointed in line with the Council's recruitment and selection policies.
 Procedures to ensure all that all necessary checks are carried out on individuals expected to work with children or vulnerable adults are carried out..

 Contact Waverley safeguarding by email firstname.lastname@example.org